Join us on Sunday!

-Celebration of the Holy Eucharist Rite I – This service does not have music and uses the more traditional prayers found in the Rite I service.
+Sunday Morning at 7:30 a.m.
+Celebration of the Holy Eucharist, Rite I. This service does not have music and uses the traditional language found in the Rite I service.
 As a result the service is a little bit shorter, quieter, and thus a more contemplative experience.

 Sunday Morning at 9 a.m.
 This worship service has taken on a family flavor.
 The St. Paul’s Choir leads music in the Anglican tradition accompanied by organ.
 Handbell groups and other church ensembles offer music at various times during the year and for special services.
 Children from preschool through 5th grade are welcome to process from the service for Children’s Chapel at the beginning of the service, returning in time for Communion.
 Nursery care is available for infants and toddlers up to 3 years-old in the Kids’ Club.

 Sunday Morning at 11:15 a.m.
 (Summers at 10:45 a.m.)
 The “late” service has a more traditional flavor.
 Music is led by the Voices of St. Paul’s and organ.
 In the summer months, this service is held at 10:45 a.m.
 The summer schedule varies from year to year, though it usually begins on Memorial Day weekend and ends on Labor Day weekend.